The current release is 2021.4. The primary changes in 2021.4 are:

 The Linux downloads are suitable only for x86-64 distributions.
 There are no 32-bit or non-x86 builds.
 You will need to repeat the Windows instructions above for untarring the distribution, and selecting your simulator.
 In normal usage, you should source either settings.sh or settings.csh to set up your environment.

-The Linux downloads are available for the current releases of RHEL, SLES, and Ubuntu, together with the previous LTS version.
+The Linux downloads are available for the current releases of RHEL, SLES, and Ubuntu, together with the previous LTS version (except in the case of SLES; SLES 12 support was dropped in 2021.4).
 If you have a distribution that is not binary-compatible with one of these three, then you may still be able to run one of the static binaries.
 See the release notes for instructions on using the static binaries.

 On Linux and Cygwin, md5sum will calculate MD5 hashes, and can be run as shown below.
 You should download md5sum.txt together with one or more of the distribution files.